pybricks/pybricks.github.io/learn/getting-started/pybricks-environment.md

       x: 54%
       y: 14%
       location: below
+img_setup_select:
+  image: /learn/getting-started/code-select.png
+  alt: Selecting multiple blocks
+  width: 100%
+  caption: >
+    Comments help you document your work.
+When you review your code later, you'll be able to see how it works and why you made it that way.
+  labels:
+    - text: |
+        Hold shift, then drag
+        to create a selection.
+      x: 80%
+      y: 60%
+      location: above
+    - text: |
+       Right-click or
+       tap and hold
+      x: 30%
+      y: 65%
+      location: left
+    - text: Copy or delete
+      x: 35%
+      y: 78%
+      location: below
 ---

 Now that your hub is up and running with Pybricks, let's have a look around the